 A Chartered Geographer and Fellow of the Royal Geographical Society, she is also both Past President and Honorary Fellow of the British Cartographic Society.

 Originating from north of the border, Mary holds a degree in Geography from Aberdeen University and a post-graduate degree in Cartography from Glasgow University and has since worked alongside a variety of organisations both civilian and military, accruing numerous awards along the way.
-She was invested with an MBE for services to cartographic design in 2004.
+She was invested for services to cartographic design in 2004.

 Mary is an accomplished author; her latest book Cartography; an introduction (with Giles Darkes) is now in its second edition and available through this site (see Books).

-In addition to her cartographic duties Mary is also proprietor of Sparrow Publishing, in which she focusses principally on specialist works and is sole publisher for G. Fisher Enterprises.
+In addition to her cartographic duties Mary is also proprietor of Sparrow Publishing, in which she focusses on specialist works and is sole publisher for G. Fisher Enterprises.

 For enquiries on any aspect of Mary Spence MBE or Sparrow, she can be reached via the Contact section or direct on firstname.lastname@example.org